danosaku/DeepLearningModels/AlexNet/README.md

 ## TO-DO
-1. The mean subtraction layer (look inside Code/alexnet_base.py) currently uses a theano function - set_subtensor.
-This introduces a dependancy to install Theano.
-I would ideally like to use a keras wrapper function which works for both Theano and Tensorflow backends.
-I'm not sure if such a wrapper exists though.
-Any suggestions for the corresponding Tensorflow function, so that I could write the Keras wrapper myself?
-2. Use this code to demonstrate performance on a dataset that is significantly different from ImageNet.
+1. Use this code to demonstrate performance on a dataset that is significantly different from ImageNet.
 Maybe a medical imaging dataset?
+2. Create one dataset just to demonstrate how you can perform the classification in your own dataset.

 ## License
 This code is released under the MIT License (refer to the LICENSE file for details).